Helloooo Lady Hiker! Today, I am going to share some tips to keep you clean and comfy while hiking on your period.

 It’s simple, here’s what I do – when I’m having my period I keep a separate ziplock bag right, inside of a paper bag, next to my toilet paper and hand sani in my pack.
 Then whenever I need to change it out, I put the used tampon and any trash inside the special ziploc bag.
 I put inside a paper bag just for aesthetics, so I or my hiking partners don’t have to see my used tampons.
 Some ladies line their ziploc bag with duct tape for the same purpose.

-Side note – I always put this bag, along with my toothbrush and toothepaste, on my bear bag line at night.
+Side note – I always put this bag, along with my toothbrush and toothepaste, and all smellables on my bear bag line at night.
 Just in case.
 I would imagine even in a ziploc bag it has a special scent to animals, so I hang it just to avoid trouble.

 This past summer, however, I was introduced to the Diva Cup by my lady coworkers at Outward Bound.

 I had heard of menstrual cups before.
 And even tried the disposable Softcup before my AT trek in 2013.
 But I leaked a lot with it, maybe I had it in wrong, but I tried multiple times and always leaked, which is a no go when you only have one set of clothes!
 I give the Softcup a big thumbs down.

 But the Diva Cup, is a game changer!
 And it only took a couple days for me to learn how to use it and feel confident with it.
 You should always test these things ahead of time and practice at home before heading out on the trail.

 Here’s why the Diva Cup is amazing for hiking and backpacking:

 - I don’t have any leaks!!
 Seriously.
 No. Leaks.
 (I still leaked pretty frequently using tampons, you don’t know they’re full till it’s too late!
 Know what I mean?
 No?
 I’m the only one?) *If it’s not inserted properly, you may leak, that’s a sign it’s not in right, so take a break and readjust*